How Our Comparison Work

 From your address we identify the region of the country in which you live and filter out the range of tariffs available to you because energy suppliers have different prices in different regions.

-From the details of you current energy supplier, current tariff, current payment method and current consumption we calculate the annual bill that you will pay with your current supplier based on their latest prices.
+From the details of you current energy supplier, current energy tariff, current payment method and current consumption we calculate the annual bill that you will pay with your current supplier based on their latest prices.
 We then compare this to the bills that you would pay with all the other energy suppliers and prices available to you in your area based upon your payment and tariff preferences.

 If you do not know your annual usage in kilowatt hours, but know your approximate annual gas bill and / or your electricity bill, then we will use the bill information you give us to calculate your annual energy usage based upon your current energy supplier's latest prices.
 From the calculated usage figure we then compare the bills that you will pay with your current supplier with the energy bills that you would pay with the other energy suppliers and energy tariffs available to you in your area based upon your payment and tariff preferences.